 The course descriptions present a brief synopsis of the course purpose and content.
 Students who wish information that is more detailed should request a copy of the course syllabus from the instructor.
 Students must consult the semester schedule printed and distributed before registration to find the dates, times and location of the courses.
 General education courses required for the Associate of Arts degree and the Associate of Science degree are offered at least once during the academic year.
-Courses listed in the programs of study for the Associate of Applied Science degree are offered at least once during a two-year cycle.
-Courses listed in the program of study for the certificate are offered at least once during the academic year.
+Courses listed in the programs of study for the certificate are offered at least once during the academic year.
 Some courses, especially at the 200 course level, may be available only once during a two-year cycle.